Updated: Jan 20

 With these different ways to invest in solar in mind, we’ve listed 5 examples of solar stocks currently listed on the Australian Stock exchange ASX:

 1. Meridian (ASX: MEZ)

-Meridian Energy is a renewable energy provider that operates across Australia & New Zealand.
-In order to achieve its goal of producing cleaner energy for the world, Meridian generates 100% of its electricity from renewable sources, namely through; wind, solar & hydropower.
-Using a vertically integrated business model, Meridian is active in both generation and retailing of electricity.
+Meridian Energy is a renewable energy provider across Australia & New Zealand.
+To achieve its goal of producing cleaner energy for the world, Meridian generates 100% of its electricity from renewable sources, namely: wind, solar & hydropower.
+Using a vertically integrated business model, Meridian is active in generating and retailing electricity.

 Category: Solar farms & solar panel installation

 2. Genex Power (ASX: GNX)